ElektraInitiative/libelektra/src/bindings/rust/README.md

 ### Key

-A full example for using some of the key functionality.
-For all methods, see the documentation.
+An example for using a key.
+For a full example, see the [examples](elektra/src/examples.rs).

 ```rust
 extern crate elektra;